Browse by Medical Category

 Where to buy your kitchen supplies, bed linens, towels...?

 No matter where you live, you'll find a Target store around where you can buy kitchen utensils, bed gowns, decorative items and even small furniture, like chairs and tables, at a very inexpensive price.
 If you have the time and you are looking for great deals, Marshall's stores have well-known brand stuff at a fraction of the cost.

-If buying a TV or electronics, BestBuy should be your first choice, it has very good deals all the time, you can buy a 21" TV for less than $100.
+If buying a TV or electronics, BestBuy has deals all the time – you can buy a 21" TV for less than $100.
 For used, inexpensive items, take a look at the local classifieds in the Boston Craigslist.
 Since June and July is moving season, you can find extremely good advertised in the news boards of your building or the local laundry.

 How about electric, gas and telephone services?

 You will need to call service companies to make sure you'll have them ready by the time you get here.
 NSTAR takes care of both gas and electricity, and you can easily arrange a new-user contract for both services either by Internet or by phone.

 But what about cable and land lines?
 Maybe you'd like to get one of the media bundles that include cable, phone and internet, i.e. Verizon offers the three of them for 99 dlls per month.
 You can find a similar offer from RCN, plans starting from $82.99.
 Check out their websites to make sure you get the most updated info before making a final decision.